-175 U.S. Department of Defense.
+205 U.S. Department of Defense.
 Ballistic Missile Defense Review Report, Pt.
 IV, February 2010.

-176 "CEE/Russia: CEE Attitudes to Russia become More Sober," Oxford Analytica, January 21, 2010; "Polish Missile Base Reignites Tension with Russia," Deutsche Welle, January 22, 2009; "USA May Renege on Patriot Missile Deployment Accord-Polish Daily," BBC Monitoring European, February 12, 2010.
+206 "CEE/Russia: CEE Attitudes to Russia become More Sober," Oxford Analytica, January 21, 2010; "Polish Missile Base Reignites Tension with Russia," Deutsche Welle, January 22, 2009; "USA May Renege on Patriot Missile Deployment Accord-Polish Daily," BBC Monitoring European, February 12, 2010.

-western part of the country from a possible Iranian missile launch.
+Europe.
+The Romanians reportedly hope that the deployment would help cement bilateral ties, as well as protect Romanian territory-the Bush Administration's plan would only have covered the western part of the country from a possible Iranian missile launch.
 A State Department spokesperson and Romanian President Traian Basescu both stated that the system was not intended to guard against Russia.
 Russian officials, including the chief of Russia's general staff, countered that the missile defense system was indeed directed at Russia, and that the proposed deployment likely would delay negotiations in arms talks between Russia and the United States.
 Moscow also expressed vexation over the possibility of U.S. Aegis anti-missile ships patrolling the Black Sea.
 Nevertheless, commenting on Iran's stepped-up uranium enrichment activities, the head of Russia's National Security Council appeared to confirm international concerns about whether Iran's eventual goals are scientific or military; he stated that doubts about Iran's intentions "are fairly well-grounded."

-Similarly, a Russian military analyst, writing in RIA Novosti, conceded that the Obama-proposed SM-3 interceptors stationed anywhere in Europe would be incapable of downing Russian long-range ballistic missiles.
+Similarly, a Russian military analyst, writing in RIA Novosti, conceded that the Obama-proposed SM-3 interceptors stationed anywhere in Europe would be incapable of downing Russian longrange ballistic missiles.
 He argued that Moscow's main objections were that (1) it had not been consulted on the decision, and (2) the U.S. system might be subject to change.
 On the first point, a spokesperson for the Romanian Foreign Ministry maintained that Russia had been kept in the loop, stating that "information coming from our American partners indicate that in the time that followed the September 2009 announcement by the U.S. president, the U.S. had detailed consultations with Russia concerning their plans for the anti-missile defense system."
 Also, on February 16, a State Department official said that Russia had been told of the planned deployment to Romania.
-On the latter point, Russia is concerned that the SM-3 interceptors could eventually be upgraded to bring down ICBMs without Russia's knowledge, as the United States is not required to share information about its missile defense system.177
+On the latter point, Russia is concerned that the SM-3 interceptors could eventually be upgraded to bring down ICBMs without Russia's knowledge, as the United States is not required to share information about its missile defense system.207

-On February 12, Bulgaria's prime minister announced that he supported participation in the U.S. missile defense system; the U.S. ambassador to Bulgaria confirmed that discussions on such a deployment were in their early stages with Bulgaria-and with other countries.
+On February 12, Bulgaria's prime minister announced that he supported participation in the U.S. missile defense system.
 Bulgaria's foreign minister noted that the missile shield would also protect Russia from the threat of Iranian missiles.
 Russia, however, professed that it had been caught unawares by the announcement; Foreign Minister Lavrov stated that "we have already questioned our U.S. partners in Washington ... as to the meaning of this, and why we have this Bulgarian surprise after the Romanian surprise."
-Russian NATO Ambassador Rogozin tweeted that "Bulgarians are our brothers, but politically they are promiscuous."
-A few days later, Russia turned aside an apparent offer by Transnistria, a breakaway region of Moldova, to host Russian Iskander missiles.178

 Russia sought to tie discussions over missile defense to the renegotiation of START, contrary to the July 2009 agreement reached by Presidents Obama and Medvedev not to link the two.
-However, the United States refused to accede to the Russian position, and on April 8, 2010, the two governments signed the New START Treaty, which was ratified by the U.S. Senate in
+However, the United States refused to accede to the Russian position, and on April 8, 2010, the two governments signed the New START Treaty, which was ratified by the U.S. Senate in December and by the Russian Duma in January 2011.
+The agreement acknowledges that there is a relationship between offensive and defensive systems, but does not place any limits on missile defense or on the expanded system that has been proposed by the Obama Administration.
+209